kmnis/kmnis.github.io/_posts/2021-02-13-smiles-strings-explained-for-beginners-part-1.md

 - VMD (Optional)
 - GCN -->

-### SMILES String
 SMILES (Simplified molecular-input line-entry system) is a line notation method to represent molecules as well as reactions.
-It is also the most common method to represent molecules because of its simplicity and readability to the human eye.
+It is one of the most common method to represent molecules because of its simplicity and readability to the human eye.

 Below are a few examples just to give you an idea about the notation.
 Don't worry, we will go into details next on how to write these notations.
 ```yaml